sfchng/Quantum_Robust_Fitting/README.md

 1. Run main.m in demo_influence folder.

 ### Demo 2: Homography Estimation ###
-This demo demonstrates an example of computing the ``exact influence`` on a homography instance, which aligns two 2D images observing the same plane, given a set of feature correspondences between them.
+This demo demonstrates an example of computing the ``exact influence`` on solving a homography instance for 20 feature correspondences.
 1. Run main.m in demo_homography_small folder.

 ### Demo 3: Large-Scale Homography Estimation ###